 As soon as school’s done, I make the trek back down the beach, board under my arm and walk back to the house on the hill in Riochico so I can throw some food on the stove and start my work day (or work night).
 I write code and listen to podcasts until I can’t stay awake any longer and then I crawl into bed pass out.

-Things are done a little differently here in coastal Ecuador.
+I’m staying in a small town on the coast of Ecuador.
 It’s been raining the past few days, and the streets are wet and muddy.
 I was waiting for the bus and a man on a motorbike pulled up, behind him, a little girl who couldn’t have been more than 4 years old sat on the bike.
 She was holding on to his sides with her tiny little hands.
 The man was wearing a helmet, the child was not.
 She was wearing a small pink backpack, totally unfazed by the experience.

 Despite my exhaustion after 24 hours of flights, cabs and buses, every little sound wakes me up.
 Rustling in the brush outside, creaks inside.
 I hear pigs squealing 100m away.
 I saw a man beating them with a stick today while feeding them.
 They were all squealing in what sounded like a terrifying pig orgy.